 Csync2 will contact other servers via a TCP port (by default 30865), and start remote Csync2 instances.
-For detailed information about Csync2, refer to http://oss.linbit.com/csync2/paper.pdf
+For detailed information about Csync2, refer to http://oss.linbit.com/csync2/paper.pdf ✓

-5.1 Csync2 Setup for Geo Clusters
+5.1 Csync2 setup for Geo clusters

-How to set up Csync2 for individual clusters with YaST is explained in the Administration Guide for SUSE Linux Enterprise High Availability, chapter Using the YaST Cluster Module, section Transferring the Configuration to All Nodes.
+How to set up Csync2 for individual clusters with YaST is explained in Book "Administration Guide", Chapter 4 "Using the YaST cluster module", Section 4.7 "Transferring the configuration to all nodes".
 However, YaST cannot handle more complex Csync2 setups, like those that are needed for Geo clusters.
-For the following setup, as shown in Figure 5.1, "Example Csync2 Setup for Geo Clusters", configure Csync2 manually by editing the configuration files.
+For the following setup, as shown in Figure 5.1, "Example Csync2 setup for Geo clusters", configure Csync2 manually by editing the configuration files.